Logo

 Vocational Aptitude Tests V/S Multi-Aptitude Assessments

-Just as DATs, several other combinations of assessments can be used to measure various aptitudes.
+Like DATs, several other combinations of assessments can be used to measure various aptitudes.
 These multi-aptitude batteries help analyze an individual’s IQ, abilities in multiple spaces, etc. In contrast, vocational aptitude tests assess “abilities, interests, personality traits and other factors deemed essential for success in a particular occupation.”

 Examples of vocational aptitude tests include:

-• Aptitude and Technical Test for Electronics Engineers
+• Aptitude and technical test for electronics engineers

 • Assessments for Blue Collar Hiring